 D-2 SAMPLING INSTRUMENT

-D-2.1 It is made of thick glass or metal on which the material has no action and is 20 to 40 mm in diameter and 400 to 800 mm in length (see Fig. 2).
+D-2.1 It is made of thick glass or metal on which the material has no action and is 20 mm to 40 mm in diameter and 400 mm to 800 mm in length (see Fig. 2).

-The upper and lower ends are conical and reach 5 to 10 mm diameter at the narrow ends.
+The upper and lower ends are conical and reach 5 mm to 10 mm diameter at the narrow ends.
 Handling is facilitated by two rings at the upper end.
 For drawing sample, the apparatus is first closed at the top with the thumb or a stopper and lowered till a desired depth is reached.
 It is then opened for a short period to admit the material at the desired depth and finally closed and withdrawn.

-All dimensions in milliliter
+All dimensions in millilitres.

 Fig. 2 Sampling Tube